Future of Football – Rule changes: What's on IFAB's radar? Player behaviour, time-wasting and consistency

 Transparency, accountability and inclusivity are the core values of The IFAB.
 We serve the entire global football community, voice its views and amend the Laws of the Game accordingly, in a democratic way.
 Our goal is to ensure the future health and stability of football while respecting the core values of the game.

-Speaking exclusively to Sky Sports, Brud explains what is on the agenda for IFAB as it looks to keep football moving forward.
+Speaking exclusively to Sky Sports as part of our Future of Football series, Brud explains what is on the agenda for IFAB as it looks to keep football moving forward.

-"One of the main topics we are looking into at the moment is improved participant behaviour on and around the field of play," he said.

 "We need to find a way of making sure there are enough referees, that they are being respected and that they can work properly on the field of play."